tyuichis/modern-anki-card-template/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 [^1]: The card template is already coded to use highlight.js if available.
 Please put `_highlight.js` and any theme (default, `_github-dark.min.css` in `collection.media` then restart Anki to use.
-[^2]: Ibid, same as above footnote.
-[^3]: The flashcard text content has a container to help immediately focus on the information.
+[^2]: The flashcard text content has a container to help immediately focus on the information.
 The flashcard is also positioned such that the contents are where your eyes typically are, slightly above center.
-[^4]: Metadata is still important to embed in a flashcard.
+[^3]: Metadata is still important to embed in a flashcard.
 For example, **sources** give reminders on where you learnt your knowledge and the memory associated with learning it.